reTHINK-project/dev-hyperty-toolkit/README.md

  }
 ```

- This is optional in case you are reusing existing data schemas. **To Do:** explain how to reuse existing data schemas.
+This is optional in case you are reusing existing [data schemas](https://github.com/reTHINK-project/dev-service-framework/tree/master/schemas/json-schema/data-objects).
+In that situation, you just have to set in your Hyperty Descriptor the Catalogue URL that points to the data schema (see below).

+3. Complete your Hyperty Descriptor by editing `dev-hyperty-toolkit\resources\descriptors\Hyperties.json`:

-2. To test your Hyperty, you need to:
+4. To test your Hyperty, you need to:

  - expose your Hyperty to Testing Web App by editing *function* ***hypertyDeployed*** on **main.js** and add your **hyperty name** and **javascript file name** to the switch cases defined there.